charlesinwald/csvtordf/README.md

 ![Tools GIF](images/tools.gif)

 The generated RDF triples will be imported to the current Protege Ontology, creating new instances and properties as needed.
+The augmentation Wizard will allow users to select RDF types from classes defined in the Ontology.
+If a class is specified that does not exist, a new owl:Thing class will be created.

 ## Team <a name="team"></a>
 - [Cody D'Ambrosio](https://github.com/cjd218)